Implanted breasts undergo an evolution

 (1) Swelling resolves over first few weeks (for moderate sized implants) resulting in softening and slight decrease in size.

-Sounds scary....doesn't it?
 The good news here is that most patients are quite happy with their implants.
-Only in few cases in which some of these variable issues manifest prominently, does appearance or comfort become an issue.

 A study printed in a 1994 issue of Aesthetic Plastic Surgery (a medical journal) addressed patient satisfaction with breast augmentation.
 The author found that 95% of patients felt that the operation met their expectations.
 86% reported that they were completely or mostly satisfied with the results.
 Finally, 81% of the patients stated that they would have the operation again.
 Below is an example of one of my patients before and 6 months after her breast augmentation procedure.